 I’ve always been passionate about movies.
 I used to run a school movie review, watched everything that came out and researched stories behind every motion picture.
 Yet, I’ve never considered ‘travel movies’ a separate category next to a comedy, drama, thriller, etc., until I started blogging and reading about some great movies that featured a trave motive.

 Call me a weirdo, but in my mind, many movies could be classified as ‘travel’ since main characters travel somewhere or complete some sort of a journey.
-When I watch a movie that features someone’s travel to an unknown, I want to learn something about the place on top of an inspiration for my next adventure.
+When I watch a movie that features someone’s travel to an unknown, I want to learn something about the place on top of inspiration for my next adventure.
 Hence my blog motto ‘Travel with Purpose’.

-This is why I prepared a list of ‘different travel movies’ that represent a journey and can definitely inspire a wanderlust, but will also teach you something about the country, its history, and people.
+This is why I prepared a list of ‘different travel movies’ that represent a journey and can definitely inspire wanderlust, but will also teach you something about the country, its history, and people.
 Don’t forget to also see my recommendations for travel books.

 Best Travel Movies (some available on Netflix)